No fees unless

 • Faulty trailer attachments

+If cargo hasn’t been properly secured, a shift in weight can change the balance of the trailer and result in the trailer jackknifing or the whole truck rolling over, which could cause serious injuries to anyone on the road.
 Proper loading and load securement regulations are outlined in the FMCSA driver’s handbook.
-Unfortunately, these rules are not always followed and large truck accidents are a result.
-Ensuring that each load is properly positioned, within weight limits, and adequately secured is the responsibility of loaders, truckers and trucking companies alike.
+Unfortunately, these rules are not always followed, and large truck accidents are a result.
+Ensuring that each load is properly positioned, within weight limits, and adequately secured is the responsibility of loaders, truckers, and trucking companies alike.
 When these individuals are negligent, overweight or unstable trucks and shifting loads become a recipe for disaster.

 Driver Error

-According to the FMCSA, an alarming 87 percent of large truck accidents are caused by truck driver error.
+According to the FMCSA, an alarming 87% of large truck accidents are caused by truck driver error.
 An overwhelming shortage of qualified truck drivers in the United States has resulted in the accumulation of truckers who are inexperienced, overworked, and unfamiliar with their routes.
-Approximately 38 percent of large truck crashes involve a trucker whose decision making skills were a factor.
+Approximately 38% of large truck crashes involve a trucker whose decision-making skills were a factor.

 The George Bochanis Injury Law Offices was established in 1985.
 Before opening his office, Mr. Bochanis spent years representing major insurance companies in litigation cases and prior to that was a law clerk to a prominent local district court judge.
 Our offices have grown from a small one person setting to having its own well known office location on South Ninth Street in Downtown Las Vegas with 15 employees.